gongahkia/personal-site/README.md

 > ### THIS SITE IS NOW LIVE [HERE](https://gongahkia.github.io/).

 Built in Typescript, HTML and CSS.
-Deployed with Vercel.
+Deployed with Github static sites.

 <h3>Technologies used:</h3>